You can set up additional enrollment restrictions to control who can enroll in Workspace ONE UEM and which device types are allowed.

 You can restrict enrollment to only known users or to configured groups.
 Known users are users that exist in the UEM console.
 Configured groups are users associated to directory service groups if you opt to integrate with user groups.
 You can also limit the number of devices enrolled per organization group and save restrictions as a reusable policy.

-These options are available by navigating to Restrictions tab.
-The Restrictions tab allows you to customize enrollment restriction policies by organization group and user group roles.and selecting the
+These options are available by navigating to Groups & Settings > All Settings > Devices & Users > General > Enrollment and selecting the Restrictions tab.
+The Restrictions tab allows you to customize enrollment restriction policies by organization group and user group roles.

 You can apply a limit on the number of enrolled devices to an organization group (OG).
 Imposing such a limit helps you manage your deployment by preventing you from exceeding the number of valid enrollments in a per-device licensing environment.